Karen Harkema - Artist Studio

 About the Artist

-Karen Harkema is a multidisciplinary artist whose practice explores the evolving relationship between humans and technology.
-With a background in computer science and years of experience in the tech industry, her transition into the arts brings a unique perspective to questions of machine intelligence, embodiment, and materiality.
+Karen Harkema is an interdisciplinary artist whose practice examines the shifting relationship between human experience and technological systems.
+Drawing on a background in computer science and a professional career in the technology sector, she brings a materially informed and critically engaged perspective to questions of machine intelligence, embodiment, labour, and contemporary forms of connection.

 Curriculum Vitae